nichogx/DiscordRoleSync/README.md

 - `discordrolesync.reload`: Use the /drs reload command
 - `discordrolesync.botrestart`: Use the /drs botrestart command
 - `discordrolesync.notifyupdates`: Users with this permission will be notified when they join if an update is available.
+- `discordrolesync.bypasswhitelist`: Users with this permission will always be admitted when the whitelist is enabled, even if they're not linked.
+Note that for most permissions plugins, to add a permission to the user they must first attempt to join.

 All users are permitted to use the /drs verify command